Pujols 2 HRs, passes Mays for 5th place, Angels beat Rangers - WHIZ News

 Pujols, who has one more season left on his contract with the Angels after this year, has 108 HRs at Angel Stadium, which is only three behind the 111 he hit at new Busch Stadium, which opened in 2006.

+He had six 40 or more HR seasons with the Cardinals, with his best year being 2006 when he hit 49 homers and drove in a career-high 137 runs.

+“He is such a good baseball player,” Maddon said.
+“So yeah, he hits home runs.
+We’re not seeing it during his youthful days, but this guy has played this game as well as anybody has.”

 Taylor Ward added two hits and an RBI while Anthony Rendon had a two-run double in the eighth for the Angels, who beat the Rangers for only the second time in seven meetings this season.
-Jaime Barria (1-0) tied a career high in strikeouts with eight.
+Jaime Barria (1-0) tied a career high in strikeouts with eight and allowed two runs on six hits in 6 1/3 innings.

 Willie Calhoun drove in both runs for the Rangers, who have dropped three of their last four.